godaddy/feedsme/README.md

 ## Tests

-Make sure [Cassandra] is running local.
-Cassandra can be installed through [homebrew] for MacOS or run as docker container from [docker hub][hub].
+[Cassandra] should be running local.
+It can be installed through [homebrew] for MacOS or run the docker container from [docker hub][hub].

 ```sh
 npm test